billwinkler/delta-robot-driver/README.md

     (driver/send-commands commands)
     (reset! core/current-angles new-angles)))
 ```

-**Note:** Depending on your hardware, you may need to add a delay (e.g., `(Thread/sleep 500)`) after sending commands to ensure the movement completes before issuing new instructions.

 ### Running a Predefined Path
 To move the robot along a sequence of positions, use the `move-path` function.